-Integrate-and-fire (IF) models provide a well-known and more realistic alternative to Poisson models of spike generation.
-Recent studies have suggested that IF models are capable of exhibiting some of the important statistical behaviors of real neurons (Troyer and Miller, 1997; Reich et al., 1998; Shadlen and Newsome, 1998; Jolivet et al., 2003; Keat et al., 2001).
-However, spike dynamics can cause significant distortions in the receptive field properties estimated using standard methods like reverse correlation (Aguera y Arcas and Fairhall, 2003; Pillow and Simoncelli, 2003), and the estimation of such models is an important open problem.
+Integrate-and-fire (IF) models provide a well known and more realistic alternative to Poisson models of spike generation.
+Recent studies have suggested that IF models are capable of exhibiting some of the important statistical behaviors of real neurons (Troyer and Miller, 1997; Reich et al., 1998; Shadlen and Newsome, 1998; Keat et al., 2001; Jolivet et al., 2003).
+However, spike dynamics can cause significant distortions in the receptive field properties estimated using standard methods such as reverse correlation (Aguera y Arcas and Fairhall, 2003; Pillow and Simoncelli, 2003) and, thus, the estimation of such models is an important open problem.

 In this paper, we show that a generalized IF model provides a detailed functional description of the light responses of retinal ganglion cells (RGCs) in the macaque monkey.
-We use a recently developed technique (Pillow et al., 2004a; Paninski et al., 2004) to fit the model to spike responses elicited by a white noise stimulus.
-The fitting procedure simultaneously estimates parameters that govern stimulus selectivity, history-dependence, and stochasticity (noisiness) of the neuron.
-We show that the fitted model accurately predicts spike responses to novel stimuli, accounting for both the stimulus-dependence and detailed statistical structure of spike trains.
-Surprisingly, the model also predicts the variability and precision of responses to repeated stimuli, even when fit with a single (non-repeating) stimulus.
-The model also bears out a simple explanation for the origins of spike timing precision, in terms of voltage slope at threshold.
+We use a recently developed technique (Paninski et al., 2004; Pillow et al., 2004a) to fit the model to spike responses elicited by a white noise stimulus.
+The fitting procedure simultaneously estimates parameters that govern stimulus selectivity, history dependence, and stochasticity (noisiness).
+We show that the fitted model accurately predicts spike responses to novel stimuli, accounting for both the stimulus dependence and detailed statistical structure of spike trains.
+Surprisingly, the model also predicts the variability and precision of